 THE MOST HATED BAND IN THE WORLD

 According to Vice, the duo’s intense work ethic is the reason why ICP has ascended from a second-tier Detroit rap group into the leaders of their own subculture – a feat accomplished by virtually no other group in popular American music, save for maybe the Grateful Dead.
-Being a Juggalo has become a way of life or second “family” for tens of thousands of people in the United States and around the world.
-Paul Detrick, a journalist at Reason who has been covering the group for years states that “there’s Juggalos in every city, in every part of America,” in a recent podcast.
+The Juggalo identity has become a way of life or second “family” for tens of thousands of people in the United States and around the world.
+Paul Detrick, a journalist at Reason who has been covering the group for years stated that “there’s Juggalos in every city, in every part of America,” in a recent podcast.

 Juggalos call themselves a family, but have been labeled as a gang by the Federal Bureau of Investigations (FBI) rewarding them the same status as the notorious Bloods, Crips, and MS-13.
 Juggalos were first labeled as a gang in the FBI’s 2011 National Gang Threat Assessment.
-In the assessment the FBI pinpoints the crimes committed by Juggalos such as the driving force for their gang label.
+In the assessment the FBI pinpoints the crimes committed by Juggalos as the driving force for their gang label.
 Specifically, the report says:

 “Crimes committed by Juggalos are sporadic, disorganized, individualistic, and often involve simple assault, personal drug use and possession, petty theft, and vandalism.
 However, open source reporting suggests that a small number of Juggalos are forming more organized subsets and engaging in more gang-like criminal activity, such as felony assaults, thefts, robberies, and drug sales.
 Social networking websites are a popular conveyance for Juggalo sub-culture to communicate and expand.”